call-stack/Image-Download-Manager/README.md

 # **FDM**

-This repo will contain code to build a file(image) download manager.
+This repo contains code to build a file(image) download manager.

 ## STEPS
 - Clone this repository in your system.